 Whilst performing the endoscopy, a small sample of tissue may be taken to test for the presence of the H Pylori bacteria.
 Other tests for this bacteria include breath tests (after consuming a special drink), stool samples and blood tests.

 Treatment of Peptic Ulcers

-Internal bleeding is the most common complication of a stomach ulcer and occurs in those who's ulcer develops near a blood vessel.
+Internal bleeding is the most common complication of a stomach ulcer and occurs in those whose ulcer develops near a blood vessel.
 This is more common in older people and those who continue to take anti-inflammatory medication.
-Bleeding may be mild to moderate, which is not life threatening but may lead to conditions such as Anemia.
+Bleeding may be mild to moderate, which is not life-threatening but may lead to conditions such as Anemia.
 Moderate bleeding may be treated with PPI's as it is shown that reducing the acid which comes into contact with the ulcer, allows it to heal naturally.

 More severe bleeding may cause the patient to vomit blood or to have very dark, thick stools.
 This should be treated immediately with blood transfusions to replace any lost blood.
 Surgery may then be performed to repair the blood vessels.

 Perforation is where the ulcer eats its way through the stomach wall, causing the contents of the stomach to empty into the abdomen.
 This is extremely serious and leads to a condition known as Peritonitis - an infection of the lining of the abdomen.
 This infection can rapidly spread into the blood (known as Sepsis) and then into other organs, resulting in mass organ failure and death.